Hamoodur Rahman: Rehman on "Separation"

-Originally, the commission was to overlook the military failure to prevent the break–up of Eastern Pakistan but Chief Justice Rahman went into great depths in the roots of matter since the independence of Pakistan in 1947.
-A separate chapter on the political history of Pakistan was very detailed oriented and written by Chief Justice Rahman who critically opined on the political role of Zulfikar Bhutto.
-Rahman critically opined on Bhutto and, with some degree, implicated Bhutto of manipulating President Yahya Khan to take the military action as a solution.
+Originally, the commission was to overlook the military failure to prevent the break–up of Pakistan, but Chief Justice Rahman went into great depths in the roots of the matter since the independence of Pakistan in 1947.
+A separate chapter on the political history of Pakistan was very detail-oriented and written by Chief Justice Rahman, who critically opined on the political role of Zulfikar Bhutto.
+Rahman critically opined on Bhutto and, to some degree, implicated Bhutto in manipulating President Yahya Khan to take the military action as a solution.

 He noted that President Yahya Khan failed to seek a sincere political settlement with East Pakistan.
 Though the responsibility of the debacle lay on the shoulders of the people in power then as was recommended in the report by Chief Justice Rahman.

-When the report was submitted the then Prime Minister Bhutto, the Prime minister wrote to the chairman War Enquiry Commission Chief Justice Hamoodur Rahman, that the commission has exceeded its limits.
+When the report was submitted, Prime Minister Bhutto wrote to the chairman of the War Enquiry Commission, Chief Justice Hamoodur Rahman, that the commission had exceeded its limits.
 The commission was appointed to look into the military "aspect of debacle", not the aspect of political failure; therefore, Bhutto classified the publications of the commission and marked its report as "Top Secret".

 Fate of the Report

 In 1974, the final report was submitted.

 In the 1990s, it was revealed through investigative journalism by News International that the report was suppressed and was held secretly at the Joint staff HQ in Rawalpindi.
-In 2000, portion of the report was leaked equally by the India Today and the Dawn.
+In 2000, a portion of the report was leaked equally by the India Today and the Dawn.
 However, the India Today willfully suppressed its own publications as if the surrender was its own scandal.

 Death and legacy

 Hamoodur Rahman lived a very quiet life in Lahore and remained active in the Supreme Court of Pakistan.
-He was appointed the Chairman of Islamic Ideology after his retirement for 3 years, later he was appointed as an advisor to the President of Pakistan on constitutional affairs.
-He also conducted a commission on election reforms and proposed the proportional representation system existing in Germany, Sri Lanka and many other countries.
+He was appointed the Chairman of Islamic Ideology after his retirement for 3 years.
+Later he was appointed as an advisor to the president of Pakistan on constitutional affairs.
+He also conducted a commission on election reforms and proposed the proportional representation system existing in Germany, Sri Lanka, and many other countries.
 In which it can be accessed via the library to publish judicial supplements.
 He died in Lahore due to a cardiac arrest on 20 December 1981.
 He was buried in Lahore with close judicial associates and friends attending his funeral.

-Chief Justice Rahman remained very respected in Pakistan's judiciary even after his death, and is hailed for his honesty and patriotism that Senior Justice Khalil-ur-Rehman Ramday once publicly noted that "his Commission was the most honorable commission that was investigated by a Bengali Chief Justice, in spite of East-Pakistan disaster", in 2010.
+Chief Justice Rahman remained very respected in Pakistan's judiciary even after his death, and is hailed for his honesty and patriotism.
+Senior Justice Khalil-ur-Rehman Ramday once publicly noted that "his Commission was the most honorable commission that was investigated by a Bengali Chief Justice, in spite of East-Pakistan disaster", in 2010.